 Whoever has the Son has eternal life; whoever does not have the Son does not possess eternal life.
 I’ve written this letter to you who believe in the name of the Son of God so that you will be assured and know without a doubt that you have eternal life.”
 1 John 5:11-13

-In a LifeWay Research study, 56% of evangelical Christians believe personal effort is necessary for salvation.
+In a LifeWay Research study, 56% of evangelicals believe their personal effort is necessary for salvation…for Life.
 Which sounds like this, One day, surely I’ll figure out a way to be good enough to earn my way into the heart of God.
 Do you ever think that?

 But fortunately, grace is the exclusive work of Christ.
 Perhaps you’ve heard for decades that Jesus died for you, but like me, somehow, your ego still fights to be involved.
 And in doing so, you create your own version of the gospel: Jesus plus my efforts to be good enough.